ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 - Items are presented in an user-sortable list.
 - Collections can link to other Collections.
 - Collections can be presented in different ways e.g. list, gallery.
-- A Collection can choose _one_ item to provide "representive media" for the collection e.g. image, video
+- A Collection can choose _one_ item to provide "representative media" for the collection e.g. image, video

 Collections should adopt or adapt [Sufia's](https://github.com/projecthydra/sufia) notion of a Collection.

+**Projects** will typically be composed of research-related materials.
+Projects in Curate exist to provide:

+- Long-term preservation of significant data and supporting files
+- Persistent identifiers, like DOIs, or PURLs to aid in citing research

+Curate is _not_ trying to replicate or replace the functionality of a "cloud storage" provider like [Box](https://www.box.com) or [Dropbox](https://www.dropbox.com).
+Curate is an auxiliary service that helps fulfill data management needs and aids in conventional publishing by facilitating citations.
+In the future it may provide an avenue for open-access publishing.

 ## API Design
 Hypothesis: it would be cleaner to build a rich API in Curate that supports the development of client applications than to make many applications that talk to the same Fedora and Solr instances directly.